Hildegarde's shrew

-Hildegarde's shrew (Crocidura hildegardeae) is a species of mammal in the family Soricidae.
-It is found in Burundi, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Ethiopia, Kenya, Rwanda, and Tanzania.
-Considered by some authorities to be a subspecies of Crocidura gracilipes, it is now recognised as a separate species, with a diploid chromosome number of 2n = 52.
-This is one of three species of small mammal named by the British zoologist Oldfield Thomas in honour of anthropologist Hildegarde Beatrice Hinde.
+Hildegarde's shrew (Crocidura hildegardeae) is a recently discovered shrew, described in 1904.
+Considered by some authorities to be a subspecies of the Peters's musk shrew, it is now recognised as a separate species, with a diploid chromosome number of 2n = 52.

+This is one of three species of small mammals named by the British zoologist Oldfield Thomas in honour of anthropologist Hildegarde Beatrice Hinde.

 Description

 Hildegarde's shrew is a moderate-sized species with a head-and-body length of about 70 mm, males being slightly larger than females.
 The hairs on the back, which are longer on the rump than elsewhere, are mid-brown with darker tips, giving an overall pelage the colour of milk chocolate.
 The underparts are pale brown, and the limbs are dark brown, with the exception of the inner side of the hind limbs which are yellowish-brown.
 The tail is long (about 70% of the head-and-body length) and is partially furred, being black above and brown below.